dorkitude/dstruct/README.markdown

 in with DStruct, you've established a flexible accessor interface, the backend implementation of which can be changed later with no harm done!

-If you're curious about why we have to do this: http://drktd.com/AlEE

 General Examples
 ----------------